kwonus/AVBible/search.md

 in that beginning

-or more generally where /det/ marks any word that is marked as a determiner (Not all Quelle drivers handle part-of-speech marking in this manner; and current part-of-speech searches are being validated in AV-Bible):

-"in /det/ beginning"

 If you are unsure which words might separate a phrase, you could issue this statement:

 "in ... beginning … heaven and earth"